PynPoint/PynPoint/docs/tutorial.rst

 	1.3 :class:`pynpoint.core.processing.ProcessingModule` - Processing and analysis of the data.

-2. The actual pipeline :class:`pynpoint.core.pypeline` which capsules a list of pipeline modules.
+2. The actual pipeline :class:`pynpoint.core.pypeline.Pypeline` which capsules a list of pipeline modules.

 .. important::
    Pixel coordinates are zero-indexed, meaning that (x, y) = (0, 0) corresponds to the center of the pixel in the bottom-left corner of the image.
 The coordinate of the bottom-left corner is therefore (x, y) = (-0.5, -0.5).
 This means that there is an offset of -1.0 in both directions with respect to the pixel coordinates of DS9, for which the bottom-left corner is (x, y) = (0.5, 0.5).